mrdaemon/exosphere/docs/source/providers.rst

 Usage Notes and Issues
 ^^^^^^^^^^^^^^^^^^^^^^

-If you have third party repositories enabled, it may be a good idea to connection to the system as the user Exosphere is configured to use, and issue a manual run of the ``yum/dnf makecache --refresh`` command **once**, ahead of time.
+In some scenarios, the `yum` or `dnf` commands may hang when running due to unexpectedly prompting for user input interactively, which Exosphere cannot handle.

-If you do not do this, it is likely the command will start prompting to accept repository keys, which will cause the connection to hang indefinitely.
+The provider is written to avoid this, but if you do encounter this, simply run ``dnf makecache --refresh`` or ``yum makecache --refresh`` manually on the remote system and answer any prompts that may appear.

-If you encounter this, simply run ``dnf makecache --refresh`` or ``yum makecache --refresh`` manually before running Exosphere.
+Once that is done, you should be able to run Exosphere commands without issues.

 FreeBSD (Pkg)
 -------------